The One Question That'll Tell You If You've Found "The One"

 - “She said she doesn’t really have an anger problem—that she’s just going through a hard time.”

 - “She said she will be more sexually available after we get married."

 I can’t tell you how often I hear statements such as these indicating how hard it is to fully accept that we get what we see.
 Many of us don’t want to accept that we can’t change someone—and that there's a good chance they won’t change at all, no matter how much we love them, no matter what they say.

 People change when they want to change, not because you want them to change.

-And if your lover really wants to change, he or she will likely already be receiving help and be on a growth path before you meet them.
-He might already be in therapy, coaching or facilitation, or already be in a 12-step program or support group.
-She might already be interested in reading about health and fitness, and about personal and spiritual growth.
+And if your lover really wants to change, they will likely already be receiving help and be on a growth path before you meet them.
+They might already be in therapy, coaching or facilitation, or already be in a 12-step program or support group.
+They might already be interested in reading about health and fitness or about personal and spiritual growth.
 In other words, they will already be open to learning, growing, healing, and changing before you meet them.

 It's not about you.
 You can't be special enough or loved enough that you can make someone change for you.
 It doesn't work that way.
 Change always has to come from within.

 Please don’t count on them changing.
-Just because you love his sense of humor, or you have great sex, or she adores you, or he is a great wage-earner, or she is gorgeous, or he is eye candy and so on, doesn’t mean that you can tolerate the wounded aspects of them.
+Just because you love their sense of humor, or you have great sex, or they adore you, or they are a great wage-earner, or they're gorgeous, or so on, doesn’t mean that you can tolerate the wounded aspects of them.